 |Sales Representatives, Wholesale and Manufacturing, Except Technical and Scientific Products||5.2%||$58,510|

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Some careers associated with specialized marketing require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

-|Less Than a High School Diploma||11.1%|
+|Less than a High School Diploma||11.1%|

-|High School Diploma or Equivalent||31.8%|
+|High School Diploma - or the equivalent (for example, GED)||31.8%|

 |Some College Courses||5.6%|